 In this three-class workshop, learn to be confident on the sidelines of the game knowing you’ve got everything covered.
 In the first online class, you’ll have the opportunity to learn the basics of sports shooting techniques, what to look for in a sports photo, and how to tell the story of the game through a variety of scene-setters, action, “sportraits” and detail frames.

 For the on-location shoot, we will meet up in Dallas at an outdoor game or team practice to put into action what you learned in class.
-You must wear a mask during the shoot.
-There are no exceptions.
-If you don’t plan to wear a mask, then please do not register for this class.
+Please bring a mask for instances when you are near your fellow photographers.

 The third class will be an online image review with a supportive critique and group discussion.
 We’ll end with a virtual gallery exhibit of selections from everyone’s images.